tkowatsch/examTimer-app-info/PRIVACY_POLICY.md

 If you have any questions about this privacy policy or the Prüfungstimer app, please contact:

 **Tobias Kowatsch**
-Universität Zürich und Universität St. Gallen
+Universität Zürich and Universität St. Gallen
 Email: tobias.kowatsch@unisg.ch

 ---

-*This privacy policy was last updated on January 22, 2025*
+*This privacy policy was last updated on September 22, 2025*